 - Low noise and visual pollution. - > Efficient low-carbon source of renewable energy. - Decentralised Mechanical Extract Ventilation (dMEV) - Quieter than standard extractor fans. - Technology that manages humidity that is significantly more energy efficient in comparison to standard extractor fans. - 4.4.4.
 It is currently proposed to provide heating and hot water via ASHPs for all dwellings.
 A product information sheet detailing the modelled ASHP can be found in Appendix F. An alternative manufacturer or product can be utilised subject to similar specification and performance being obtained. - 4.4.5.
 PV is proposed to be installed to each plot.
-For the purpose of the report, the modelled housetypes have two PV panels, with an output of 400Wp per panel.
-The amount of PV and location on roof per plot may change as detailed design of plot specific house type designs are progressed.
+For the purpose of the report, the modelled housetypes match the notional dwellings PV.
+The amount of PV and location on roof per plot may change at detailed design stage.